Tech Against Trafficking Overview

 Tech Against Trafficking is a coalition of technology companies collaborating with global experts to help eradicate human trafficking using technology.

-Our goal is to work with civil society, law enforcement, academia, and survivors to identify and create technology solutions that disrupt and reduce human trafficking; that prevent and identify crimes; and that provide remedy mechanisms for victims and support survivors through innovation, collaboration, guidance, and shared resources.
+Our goal is to work with civil society, law enforcement, academia, technologists, and survivors to advance and scale the use of technology to prevent, disrupt, and reduce human trafficking and increase and expand survivors’ access to resources.

 Our Focus Areas